voxel51/eta/docs/modules_dev_guide.md

 ```

 The `data` field contains a list of specs, each of which contains a valid set
-of input and output fields specifiying where to read input data and write
+of input and output fields specifying where to read input data and write
 output data when the module is executed.
 This field expects a list so that
 multiple datasets can be processed in a single module execution, if desired.
 The possible fields that can be listed in `<inputs>` and `<outputs>` in the
 above JSON are defined by the `inputs` and `outputs` fields of the module's
 metadata JSON file.
 In particular, each spec in the `data` field must contain
 all inputs and outputs that are marked as _required_ in the module metadata
-file and may also contain any inputs and ouptuts that are optional.
+file and may also contain any inputs and outputs that are optional.

 The `parameters` field defines the parameter values to use when executing the
 module.
 The possible fields that can be listed in `<parameters>` in the